 This book has been brought out to commemorate the 50 years of this campaign.
 Takes you through a journey of the birth of Amul Girl with her trademark blue hair and white dress with red polka dots.
 And her brush with all major events and personalities in India.
 And sometimes across the world.
 We all have grown up watching her.
 But she remains the same, entertaining us as ever.

-There are small essays by the people behind the campaign and by the people who have been featured in the campaign, by famous people who lived around the initial hoardings of this and experts of advertising.
-People from daCunha communications talk about their journey from conceiving to running the campaign all these years, specially recounting the times when they rubbed a few shoulders the wrong way.
-There is Amitabh Bachchan talking about his collection of hoardings featuring him, there are sports personalities Rahul Dravid, Sunil Gavaskar and Sania Mirza talking about their association with the brand and their featuring on it, there are brand experts Harsha Bhogle and Santosh Desai giving their take on the brand personality.
+There are small essays by the people behind the campaign.
+And by the people who have been featured in the campaign.
+By famous people who lived around the initial hoardings of this and experts of advertising.
+People from daCunha communications talk about their journey from conceiving to running the campaign all these years.
+Especially recounting the times when they rubbed a few shoulders the wrong way.
+There is Amitabh Bachchan talking about his collection of hoardings featuring him.
+There are sports personalities Rahul Dravid, Sunil Gavaskar and Sania Mirza talking about their association with the brand and they’re featuring on it.
+And there are brand experts Harsha Bhogle and Santosh Desai giving their take on the brand personality.

 Cyrus Broacha talking about his days as a copywriter of the campaign.
 There are Bombay boys Rajdeep Sardesai and Milind Deora talking about their school days when they used to look for the new hoarding from their school bus.
 Of course, there is milkman himself about the birth of the campaign and the long association with daCunha communications.
 For those who got featured in it, like Amitabh Bachchan says – It was free publicity.